 While deciding what to do with Ferenj, the king orders the eunuch Marebath to add the protection of Ferenj to his duties.
 One night, the king's second wife orders Marebath to kill Ferenj, but Marebath refuses, saying that he will obey the king before he obeys the king's wife.
 She calls him a "wicked, stiff-necked eunuch" and orders the bystanders to disarm him, but no one does.

 The climax of the book builds as the princess Mersabel forms the idea of escaping from the king's household.
-She wants to escape with Ferenj, although there is no romantic connection between them; Ferenj wishes to return to his wife and children in England, and Mersabel simply wants to be free of her family and her repressive lifestyle.
+Ferenj wishes to return to his wife and children in England, and Marebath has nothing to gain from his continued employment.

 The story's final paroxysm of violence is reminiscent of Gustave Flaubert's Salammbo, a story set in ancient North Africa.
 That story followed the daughter of a military leader and her devoted eunuch Schahabarim.
 In The Eunuch and the King's Daughter, as in Salammbo, the eunuch is always on the periphery of the narrative, yet is a significant character who carries the final scene.

 The novel's message is character-driven.
 Imagining the characters' various perspectives, the reader can try to understand their needs and their actions.
 It will be appreciated by people who would like a narrative from this time period in Ethiopia.